Obsessive Compulsive Disorder Therapy

 Mental acts - counting or repeating words silently

-Arranging items symetrically
+Arranging items symmetrically

-Risk Factors Associated With The Development Of OCD.
+Risk Factors Associated With The Development Of OCD

 Whilst OCD causes are not attributable to one factor some people are at greater risk of developing OCD.
-Risk factors include: having a first degree relative with the conditions, trauma and PTSD, prolonged stress or having another mental health condition.
+Risk factors include: having a first degree relative with the condition, trauma and PTSD, prolonged stress or having another mental health condition.

 Men are more likely to experience OCD in childhood whilst women are more at risk as adults than men.
 Men are more likely to experience obsessions related to exactness, symmetry or sexuality whilst women are more likely to experience obsessions around cleanliness and contamination.

-Matthew Alderton - MA, BSc, Dip, Dip Psych
+MA, BSc, PG Dip, PG Dip Psych

 OCD Therapy Benefits